reyhanr01/pointing-game/README.md

 ## How the trick works

-A photo's fingers can't move — but the photo itself can rotate.
-The app keeps 12 photos covering 8 pointing angles (plus 2 pointing at the viewer for the center).
-When your cursor settles, it:
+A photo's fingers can't move — but the photo itself can rotate and slide.
+The app keeps a pool of calibrated photos (50+, growing).
+Every photo knows its TRUE finger angle, measured from the actual pixels (guessing got angles wrong by up to 18°), plus the exact knuckle position that serves as the rotation pivot.
+When your cursor settles, the app:

 1. measures the exact angle from the screen center to your cursor,
-2. picks the photo pointing nearest that angle,
+2. picks the loaded photo whose true finger angle is nearest,
-3. rotates the photo by the leftover difference.
+3. rotates the photo about the knuckle by exactly the leftover difference,
+4. slides the photo so the knuckle sits on the aim line, back from your cursor — so the finger's ray passes precisely through the cursor pixel.

-The finger lands right on your cursor, every time.
-The photo is oversized (165%) so the swivel never reveals the edges.
+The finger lands right on your cursor, every time, with small natural rotations (max ~33°).
+A blurred copy of the photo fills the screen edges.

 ## Run it